 The Opera House venue is extremely popular, so book early to guarantee a seat.

 Great minds, innovators and creative come together for public talks, industry seminars, conferences, workshops, and debates.

-Part of the program is held at The Art Gallery of NSW.
-There are free evenings from 5.30 to 9.30pm.
-In addition, guided art tours are on hand too.
+Part of the program is held at The Art Gallery of NSW where there are free evenings from 5.30 to 9.30pm and guided art tours are on hand too.